rubocop/rubocop/manual/cops_lint.md

 --- | ---
 Enabled | No

-This cop checks for operators, variables and literals used in void context.
+This cop checks for operators, variables, literals, and nonmutating methods used in void context.

 ### Examples